fbaew/hackstack-keyboard-relay/README.md

 None of this is automatic or pretty.
 You have been warned.

+## Generating a private key
+Commands issued to kbserver are encrypted with 256-bit AES. `kbclient` checks the directory from which it was executed for `private.key`, unless you specify `-key=path/to/private.key`.
+To generate this file, run `keyutil` with no arguments.
+This will generate a (pseudo)random key and stick it in `private.key`.

 ## Installing Windows Client
 * Put kbclient.exe somewhere on your filesystem
 * Create a shortcut to kbclient.exe
 * Configure the shortcut path to be `"X:\path\to kbclient.exe" -detach -key=X:\path\to\private.key`
-    * Confession: I haven't tested this yet with an explicitly specified private key.
-It will use private.key in the directory from which it is launched by default.
 * Configure a hotkey combo for the shortcut (I like `Ctrl+Alt+Scroll Lock` as it also makes the scroll lock inicator somewhat useful)